-In their research, scientists exposed uninfected immune cells without the virus; some have been exposed to HIV and have undergone a mutation, while others have been exposed to the virus conserved, or, as scientists say, "wild."
+In their research, scientists exposed uninfected immune cells without the virus; some were exposed to HIV which mutated, while others were exposed to the conserved virus, or, as scientists say, "wild."
 Those who were not exposed to the virus retained eliminated 61 percent dinfected cells.
 But those with the immune system mutant HIV-infected cells responded poorly, deleting only 23 percent of infected cells, a bad result.

 "It's like the imunitlógico system had lost its ability to detect and destroy the virus; however, CD4 Killer T cells are still able to recognize a different part of the virus, a part that does not suffer mutations in the HIV protein, awakening a natural immune response, Siliciano said in a press release.